- Location and Housing

 Want to learn more?
 Check out the Pitt Plus3 Blog for past participant experiences:

-You will travel to one of six countries for the field study portion of Plus3.
+You will travel to one of the listed locations/countries for the field study portion of Plus3.

-Lodging in each location is unique, but you will be housed in shared bedrooms in a centralized hotel that provides daily breakfast.
-Please note that if you participate in Plus3: Costa Rica, you will stay in local homestays for part of the program.
+Lodging in each location is unique, but you will be housed in shared bedrooms in a centralized hotel/apartment that provides daily breakfast.

 You will receive three academic credits for Plus3.
 For Swanson School of Engineering students, Plus3 could fulfill a technical elective in Engineering, but you must check with your department advisors for confirmation.

 Plus3 is a 3-part program that occurs during the spring term with international travel the first two-weeks in May.

 - Pre-Departure Orientations and Workshops – Three to five cohort meetings with your faculty leader and program assistant in the spring term will help to prepare you for your time abroad.

 - Field Study – Company visits, guest lectures, and a reflection blog comprise the academic portion of your two weeks in-country.

 - Post-Program Project – You will complete a project (details determined by the faculty member) that acts as a summary for your experience.